MisganaGetachew/MisganaGetachew/README.md

-- 🔭 I’m currently working on some personal projects
+- 🔭 I’m currently interning at A2SV
 - 🌱 I’m currently learning _!_
 - 👯 I’m looking to collaborate on any project.
 - 📫 How to reach me: misganagetachew111@gmail.com